 - Select the checkbox option to Override Supervisor network settings.

-See Override Supervisor Network Settings for guidance.
+See Override Workload Network Settings for a vSphere Namespace for guidance.

 Creating a Routable Pods Network: TKG Cluster Configuration